How to Introduce Your New Puppy to Your Dog!

 1. Vaccinations

-Before introducing your new puppy to your family dog, make sure that both of your pups are up-to-date on their vaccinations!
-Certain illnesses are easily transferable from an older dog to a young puppy even if your older pup has had their vaccines in the past.
-This includes assuring both pups are clear of parasites like Giardia, Coccidia, as well as worms!
+Before introducing your new puppy to your family dog, make sure that both of your pups are up-to-date on their vaccinations.
+Certain illnesses are easily transferable from an older dog to a young puppy (and vice versa) even if your older pup has had their vaccines in the past.
+This includes assuring both pups are clear of parasites like Giardia, Coccidia, as well as worms.
+(A fecal test through your vet can confirm your pups are clear of these!)

 2. Go to a Neutral Location